 A byproduct of the activities of WOQOD Marine (WOQOD's ship to ship bunkering arm) is dewatered oil.
 A ready market for this product exists and it is used for wood preservatives as well as biomass fuel for industrial machinery such as steam boilers.
-In order to ensure that separation into the oil retaining pits and subsequent transfer to the slop tank.
-After proper settling and water draining the oil is sent by trucks to the refinery for further treatment.
+In order to ensure that such volatile material is handled safely and with care, buyers must be accredited by the Port Authority in addition to the Environmental Protection Agency.